khulnasoft-lab/design.khulnasoft.com/contents/patterns/notifications.md

 ### Configuration

 What appears as an email or UI notification should reflect a user's preferences for how and when they are contacted.
 Email notification settings are configured in user settings, under [/profile/notifications](https://gitlab.com/-/profile/notifications).
-In future, users will be able to [customize](https://gitlab.com/gitlab-org/gitlab/-/issues/320912) what appears in their To-Do List, as well.
+In the future, users will be able to [customize](https://gitlab.com/gitlab-org/gitlab/-/issues/320912) what appears in their To-Do List, as well.